 The typical review process begins when incoming articles are received and given an initial acceptance review for substance and clarity by the NLB editor.
-Should the NLB editor, in coordination with the Head of Legal Affairs, determine to accept the article, it will then undergo a deeper level of review.
+Should the NLB editor, in coordination with the Head of Division of Nuclear Law, determine to accept the article, it will then undergo a deeper level of review.

 After the first review, an exchange between the NLB editor and the author usually follows until a final version is reached.
-During this process, the Head of Legal Affairs will also read the article, and depending on the topic, potentially one to two other experts in the related field.
+During this process, the Head of Division of Nuclear Law will also read the article, and depending on the topic, potentially one to two other experts in the related field.

 At the conclusion of the editing process, the author will be asked to sign a Grant of Rights agreement confirming that they hold the copyright to the article or study and that they have the authority to grant the rights specified in the agreement.